Libertas Legislation Tracker

 Expanding Food Freedom

-This bill allows for uninspected food to be sold at third-party stores, a sales tax exemption at said stores and farmers markets, and the complete deregulation of raw milk production and sale.
+This bill allows for homemade food to be sold at third-party stores and specifies under what conditions it may be sold.
+The bill also allows for a sales tax exemption at third-party stores and farmers markets.

 Strengthen Utah’s Right to Try